Our History

 pantagraph

-The Board of Elections has had offices in the old McLean County Courthouse (now McLean County History Museum), the Law and Justice Center, the current Health Department Building, Room 403 of the Government Center, and our current office at 121 N. Main St. on the 1st floor.
+The Board of Elections has had offices in the old McLean County Courthouse (now McLean County History Museum), the Law and Justice Center, the McLean County Health Department building, Room 403 of the Government Center, and our current office at 121 N. Main St. on the 1st floor.